 114 Prepaid Funeral, Medical, and Dental Insurance Premiums - You may be allowed a deduction of payments for (i) a prepaid funeral insurance policy that covers you or (ii) medical or dental insurance premiums for any person for whom you may claim a deduction for such premiums under federal income tax laws.
 To qualify for this deduction, you must be age 66 or older with earned income of at least $20,000 for the taxable year and federal adjusted gross income not in excess of $30,000 for the taxable year.
 The deduction is not allowed for any portion of premiums for which you have been reimbursed, have claimed a deduction for federal income tax purposes, have claimed another Virginia income tax deduction or subtraction, or have claimed a federal income tax credit or any Virginia income tax credit.

-199 Other - Attach an explanation for other deductions.
+199 Other - Enclose an explanation for other deductions.

 Computation of Deduction for S Corporation Subject to Bank Franchise Tax

 Certain shareholders of small business corporations subject to bank franchise tax may deduct the gain or add back the loss of the S Corporation.
 Complete the worksheet below to determine the amount of your adjustment.

 a.
 If your allocable share of the income or gain of the S corporation was included in